 Gracey takes the true story of P. T. Barnum's rise to fame (as founder of Barnum & Bailey Circus) and injects it with all the glitz and glamour of Hollywood.
 The film stars Hugh Jackman, Zac Efron, Michelle Williams, Rebecca Ferguson, and Zendaya.

-Not to be confused with the big-eared Disney cartoon Dumbo (which we include down below on this list), Jumbo was a real-life African bush elephant bought by P. T. Barnum in 1882 despite public protest.
+Not to be confused with the big-eared Disney cartoon Dumbo (which we include later on this list), Jumbo was a real-life African bush elephant bought by P. T. Barnum in 1882 despite public protest.

 History lessons aside, this movie takes inspiration from that very same 19th century elephant, who appeared in Ben Hecht and Charles MacArthur's 1935 Broadway play.

 Have you ever stopped to consider that guardian angels might get lonely, too?
 Well, that's what Wings of Desire is all about.
 This melancholy, poetic classic—shot in black-and-white—is a meditation on love, disconnect, and spirituality.

 Immortal angels exist around the city of Berlin, but they're on a different spiritual plane so humans can't see them.
 Their job is to comfort and protect the city's inhabitants, but most of the thoughts they hear are downright depressing.

 When Damiel (Bruno Ganz) falls in love with a trapeze artist, he doesn't know how to help her when the circus shuts down and she loses her job.
 If only he could reach out and touch her...

 A controversial black-and-white film classic, you'll have to take Freaks with a pinch of salt.
 The pre-Code horror film, directed by Tod Browning, follows a trapeze artist's twisted intentions to marry a sideshow performer purely for his inheritance.